Oldbawn: History

-Old Bawn was the site of an estate for several centuries, and later of a small village, whose population reached over 380 in the mid-19th century to the Current numbers of near 14,000.
+Old Bawn was the site of an estate for several centuries, and later of a small village, whose population reached over 380 in the mid-19th century to the current number of nearly 14,000.

 McInerney Homes began construction of the Old Bawn Housing Estate as it lies today, in the 1970s.

 These 3 bed semi-detached homes first sold for on average £3,700 Irish Pounds or €4,700.

 Old Bawn House

 Old Bawn House was built in 1635 by Archdeacon William Bulkeley, son of Launcelot Bulkeley the Archbishop.
 It was situated where the St. Maelruan's school now stands.
-It was one of the first Irish houses that was not built purely for defence.
-Oldbawn had extensive pleasure gardens that survived, albeit in a neglected state, until 1900.
+It had extensive pleasure gardens that survived, albeit in a neglected state, until around 1900.

-Old Bawn House was damaged in the rebellion of 1641, but restored shortly afterwards.
-The house was designed in an "H" shape with high pointed gables and twelve chimneys.
-Its internal features included a chimney piece and a carved oak staircase, both of which are now in the National Museum of Ireland.
-The chimney piece reached to the ceiling and depicted the building of the walls of Jerusalem, dating back to 1635.
+The house was damaged in Irish Rebellion of 1641, but restored shortly afterwards.
+The house was designed in an "H" shape with high-pointed gables and twelve chimneys.
+Its internal features included a chimneypiece and a carved oak staircase, both of which are now in the National Museum of Ireland.
+The chimneypiece reached to the ceiling and depicted the building of the walls of Jerusalem, dating back to 1635.
 There was also a lodge house built to the front of the house.
-Old Bawn House was enclosed by a wide fosse with a drawbridge.
-To the south of the house there was a large garden laid out with walks, ponds and trees.
+The house was enclosed by a wide fosse with a drawbridge.
+To the south of the house, there was a large garden laid out with walks, ponds and trees.

 The house passed to Lady Tynte who leased it.
 In 1830, Old Bawn was bought by the McDonnell family who established a paper mill behind the house.
 The house fell into disrepair during the early 1900s, and was used as a storehouse when the lands were being developed in the 1960s.
-Eventually Old Bawn house was demolished, and is now the site of the Maelruans Primary School.
+Eventually, the remains of the house were demolished in 1976, and it is now the site of the Maelruans Primary School.